 We bring in session players who are easy and relaxed to work with.
 They bring a wealth of creative and technical experience AND understand that it's your song and your vision.

 They are almost all full-time players with years of live and studio experience.
-Some of them have spent thousands of hours in studios and have won awards for their work.
+Some have spent thousands of hours in studios and won awards for their work.

 Even though they add a cost to the project, we have never had a client who has regretted it.

 Almost all projects begin with a simple recording, and then we expand it.
 So we can stop at any point and have something that sounds finished and releasable.